anorexia in cats

 These can cause unwillingness to eat as a result of pain in the mouth during chewing (dental disease, foreign object caught in the mouth or throat), inability to smell the food, which is essential in animals for recognition and acceptance of food (nasal infections or tumors), or pain or discomfort of the eyes (conjunctivitis, uveitis, glaucoma).

-Essentially any disease process, when severe enough, can cause an animal to stop eating.
+Essentially, any disease process, when severe enough, can cause an animal to stop eating.
 Loss of appetite is one of the first and most common symptoms of “not feeling well” in animals.
-Don’t hesitate to take your pet to the veterinarian when he is anorexic.
+Don’t hesitate to take your pet to the veterinarian when they are anorexic.

 A prolonged inability or unwillingness to eat may be a sign of serious illness in your pet.